BitJam/live-usb-maker/README.md

-  -e --esp-size=<xx>    Size of ESP (uefi) partition in MiB (default 50) --ext-options=<xx>    Use these options when creating the ext4 filesystem
+  -e --esp-size=<xx>    Size of ESP (uefi) partition in MiB (default 50) --ext-options=<xx>    Use these options when creating the ext4 filesystem --data-first          Place a data partition first on the live-usb --data-first=<str>    Specify the file system and or the size (in percent)

     --format            Make a data usb formatted to fat32 by default --format=<fs>       Make a data usb formated to the give filesystem